At the beginning of time, the clock struck one.

 In the outrageously short span of a couple weeks, someone in your life who is outwardly strong, weakens and dies.
 My mom’s husband of thirty-two years, Bill, died last week.
 He’d been a part of our family story far longer than our own deceased father.
 There were some good memories and some bad too but this is not really a story about Bill; its about me and you.

-So if Bill isn’t the subject of this blog, why are we all here; all three of us?
+So if Bill isn’t the subject of this blog, why are we all here; all seven or eight of us?
 Well, it’s complicated.
 The easiest way I can explain it is that I’m a person who normally lives in my head and right now I really need to be living inside my heart.
 I think a lot of people, like myself, go into our heads when we’re sad or wounded because we think we’re smart and we need answers, or we want to take prisoners and need to build places to put them.

 But sometimes a person just needs to get out of their head and into their feelings.
 The problem is that my feelings have grown an entire pant size since I last wore them.
 Alas, at the age of 54 I’m suddenly realizing the true value of stretch pants.
 I should be thankful that hearts aren’t made to stretch like old-man-jeans or else I may be tempted to live more comfortably in my heart, defeating the purpose of being born with a Y chromosome.